foundling/programming-with-python/chapters/first_program.md

 # What is a Name?

 Success!
 We fixed the program.
-But we did so largely through thinking by analogy.
-We saw a similarity between another line of code that didn't have a bug and fixed the problematic line by reproducing the working structure.
+But we did so largely through thinking by analogy: we saw a similarity between another line of code that didn't have a bug and fixed the problematic line by reproducing the working structure.
 But this didn't get us to the point of understanding of why the **NameError** really occurred and how to avoid running into it in the future.

 Let's think about what we know now.
 When `Chicago` had no quotes around it, Python told us two things:

 - `Chicago` is a name
 - the name `Chicago` can't be found anywhere (locally or globally)

 But, when we put quotes around it, the **NameError** disappeared.
-I'm going to nudge us forward a little by asserting that when `Chicago` is surrounded in quotes, it is no longer a name.
+I'm going to nudge us forward a little by asserting this:

+> When `Chicago` is surrounded in quotes, it is no longer a name.
 It's now a value.

 Let's think of a name for now as **a connection to a value**.
 The name `first_name` connects to the value `'Vera'`.
 And for a moment, let's think of a program in a very limited sense as a collection of names connected to values.
 We give values names in order to refer to them later and do interesting things with them.
 And the referral process is conceptually like looking up someone's phone number in a telephone book.
 If you look up a person's name and it's in the phone book, you get his or her phone number.
 Think of a Python program as a thing that runs in a larger Python environment that uses a storage mechanism conceptually like this phone book.
 When we, the programmer, write: